Paspasuy/xylon/README.md

 # xylon
- Beautifu (not yet) music player inspired by osu!
+ Beautiful (not yet) music player inspired by osu!